opendatamesh-initiative/odm-specification-dpdescriptor/CHARTER.md

   The decision to define a new part of the specification from the ground up shouldn't be taken lightly.

 ## Contributions
-The specification is under continuous evolution.
 The main ways to contribute are described in [CONTRIBUTING.md](CONTRIBUTING.md).

-All contributors must respect the [code of conduct]() and be familiar with the project's [governance rules](GOVERNANCE.md).
+All contributors must respect the [Code of Conduct](https://github.com/opendatamesh-initiative/.github/blob/main/CODE_OF_CONDUCT.md) and be familiar with the project's [governance rules](GOVERNANCE.md).

 The process to propose a change to the specification is described in [DEVELOPMENT.md](DEVELOPMENT.md)